JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Click Create virtual machine.
 - Select the Active-Directory-Lab resource group.
 - Enter the VM name dc-1.
-- Select the deployment region.
+- Select the deployment region Canada Central.
 (The same as the resource group)
 - Review the basic configuration settings.

 Explanation:
  This virtual machine was created to serve as the main server for the lab.
-It would later be promoted to a Domain Controller.
+It will later be promoted to a Domain Controller.

 <h2>Configure dc-1 Operating System and Credentials</h2>